our team

 Lead Music Therapist

-Hi, I’m Graeme, co-founder and music therapist for Music24.
+Hi, I’m Graeme, co-founder and Lead Music Therapist for Music24.
 I have over 25 years of clinical experience as a music therapist, having worked in hospices and for the NHS under the Arts Psychotherapies team for adults with dual-diagnosis of learning disabilities and mental health challenges.

 Prior to pursuing a career in music therapy, I was a classically trained violinist at the Guildhall School of Music & Drama in London and played professionally for many years in chamber orchestras, in particular the Bournemouth Sinfonietta.

 Music24 is an incredibly exciting venture for Teela and I. We’ve been working together on projects since 2010 and Music24 is by far my calling in life.
-It’s been wonderful developing the communities that we’ve built and I’m so proud of what we’ve achieved.
+It’s been wonderful developing the communities that we’ve built and I’m so proud of what we continue to achieve.

 Rebecca Willams